Key takeaways

 Side-by-Side Comparison: Virtual Office vs PO Box

-Cost: A P.O. box runs $20 to $60 per month depending on size and location.
+Cost: A PO Box runs roughly $5 to $100+ per month depending on size and location.
 A virtual office costs $50 to $200 per month depending on the city and services included.
 The virtual office costs more, but the gap narrows when you factor in what you would otherwise pay separately for a business phone line, mail forwarding, and meeting space.

-Business Registration: Most states do not accept P.O. boxes as a registered agent address for LLC formation.
-A virtual office provides a physical street address that satisfies registered agent requirements in all 50 states.
+Business Registration: Most states do not accept PO Boxes as a registered agent address for LLC formation.
+A virtual office provides a physical street address that satisfies *principal office address* requirements in all 50 states.
+Registered agent is a separate role — it requires a person or entity available during business hours to accept service of process — and many virtual office providers offer registered agent service as a separate add-on.
 If you are forming an LLC, this distinction alone can be the deciding factor.

 Mail Handling: With a P.O. box, you drive to the post office and check your box in person.
 With a virtual office, your mail is scanned and sent directly to your email inbox, which you can read from anywhere in the world within hours of delivery.
 Physical items can be forwarded to your home or any other address.